Bayesian MI-LASSO for Variable Selection on Multiply-Imputed Data: Introduction

-The rest of paper is organized as follows.
-In section 2, we introduce five Bayesian MI-LASSO models.
-In section 3 we conduct multiple experiments which compare the performance of different Bayesian MI-LASSO models with the original MI-LASSO model using simulations.
-In section 4, we apply Bayesian MI-LASSO methods to the University of Michigan Dioxin Exposure Study data.
-We close our paper with a discussion in Section 5.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:methods} presents notations, reviews the MI-LASSO method, and proposes the four Bayesian MI-LASSO models.
+We also describe the four-step projection predictive variable selection procedure.
+Section~\ref{sec:simulation} evaluates the performance of our models through extensive simulation studies.
+In Section~\ref{sec:case}, we apply the Bayesian MI-LASSO models to identify important predictors of serum dioxin concentrations using the multiply-imputed data from the University of Michigan Dioxin Exposure Study.
+We close our paper with a discussion in Section~\ref{sec:discussion}.